ianfnelson/blog.iannelson.uk/content/posts/2022-10-01-funny-things-my-kids-have-said.md

 ---

-Me: “&#8230;and when we’re on holiday in Spain, people will talk a foreign language.”
+Me: “…and when we’re on holiday in Spain, people will talk a foreign language.”
 Ben: “[friend] in my class makes the teacher feel like she’s talking a foreign language!”

 _January 2014_